Choline is cognitive booster which is often included in pre-workout supplements for its ability to improve mental focus.

 - Bangers and mash

-And now there’s a new one: choline and huperzine A.
+And now we can add a new one to the list: choline and huperzine A.

-It’s there because research suggests that huperzine A might decrease the breakdown of acetylcholine, so when we combine it with choline it gives us a potential “dream team” (less acetylcholine breakdown and more acetylcholine production) which may lead to superior mental focus.
+Even though it offers no direct muscle building properties of its own, huperzine A is said to decrease the breakdown of acetylcholine, so when combined with choline it potentially gives you a dream scenario where you’ve got less acetylcholine breakdown and more acetylcholine production at the same time, which could lead to vastly superior mental focus.
 (13, 14)

-Human trials were carried out in the 80s, and the results were great!
+Human trials were later done in the 1980s and the results were great!
 (10)

-These findings have been re-confirmed several more times in recent years, so it’s safe to say that choline can definitely help when it comes to optimizing liver health.
+Those findings have since been re-confirmed in more recent studies, so at this point it’s safe to say that choline can definitely improve liver health.
 (11, 12)

 Food | Choline mg (per 100g) |